sbohrIT/sbohr_IT_portfolio/Meta-Projects/USB Encryption/README.md

 Features
 ===========================================================
 - Detects external USB drives connected to the Mac
-- Checks if the USB drive is encrypted
+- Checks if the USB drive is encrypted with FileVault
 - Prompts the user to create a password if the drive is not encrypted
-- Encrypts the USB drive using the provided password
+- Encrypts the USB drive with FileVault using the provided password
 - Renames the USB drive to match the current username in order to identity owner

 Requirements